sparshjain265/scripts/Installation.md

 10. Trackpad settings: modify `/etc/X11/xorg.conf.d/30-touchpad.conf` according to [30-touchpad.conf](xorg/30-touchpad.conf).

+11. Bluetooth

+    ```[bash]
+    # pacman -S blueman bluez-utils
+    # systemctl enable bluetooth blueman-mechanism
+    ```

-11. May want to install gnome DE for its useful softwares.
+12. May want to install gnome DE for its useful softwares.
+May cause problems, only install if necessary.
+These are some gnome-applications that are useful and can be installed separately.

+    ```[bash]
+    # pacman -S gnome-calendar gnome-calculator polkit-gnome
+    ```

-12. Follow [README](README.md) for further customization.
+13. Follow [README](README.md) for further customization.